alex-bochkarev/Algo-SMTB-2021/README.txt

              ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-*Status:* a new season is starting — SMTB-2022 / course schedule 2 is
+*Status:* SMTB-2022 edition is over.
- here!

 Comments, questions, suggestions, and any feedback are *very* welcome!
 Feel free to drop me an email any time (Discord would also work during